 2. Couch to 5K

 There's free GPS support, so you can figure out exactly how far you ran, along with the pace.
-As time marches on, there are some information graphs included to help you compare your distance between workouts.
+As time marches on, some information graphs are included to help you compare your distance between workouts.
 This will assist in determining which route, pace, or area you should run in to get into the best shape.

 3. Nike Run Club

 It's an odd time in the Play Store right now, as some apps are free, others require payment upfront, but the rest try to take advantage of "in-app purchases."
-So when you find an app like Nike Run Club, which not only is chock-full of features, but completely free, you have to consider it.
+So when you find an app like Nike Run Club, which is not only chock-full of features but completely free, you have to consider it.

-But perhaps the best way to keep you motivated is by challenging yourself and friends.
+But perhaps the best way to keep you motivated is by challenging yourself and your friends.
 With this app, you have access to an entire community of like-minded Nike Running Club users.
 With the help of challenges, you may be the one helping someone else out instead of the other way around, and you'll end up feeling amazing.